The Meiosis term is given by Farmer and Moore in 1905. Meiosis-cell division is also known as Reduction division.

 - Meiosis is responsible for the formation of gametes or sex cells.

-- It maintains the constant no. of chromosomes from generation to generation by reducing the chromosomes no. by halves in the gametes.
+- It maintains the constant number of chromosomes from generation to generation by reducing the number of chromosomes by halves in the gametes.

 - It brings genetic variations due to the process of crossing over.
 Variations play an important role in evolution.